Christmas Tree-Cycling and Pick Up Around the Main Line

 Your Christmas tree may be turning brown, but you can go green by recycling it

-O, Christmas tree!
-Sooner or later, it’s time to say goodbye.
-While most refuse companies and township public works departments collect Christmas trees with regular trash pick-ups, there are also green options for your trusty tannenbaum!
-So before you toss your tree, consider giving it a second life with one of these environmentally friendly options.
-Or, find out when townships around the Main Line have scheduled their Christmas tree collections in 2025.
+So before you toss your tree, consider giving it a second life with one of these environmentally-friendly options.
+Or, find out when townships around the Main Line have scheduled their Christmas tree collections in 2026.

-Christmas Tree-Cycling
+Do-It-Yourself Christmas Tree-Cycling

 The easiest place to tree-cycle your Christmas tree is in your own backyard!
 Simply prop it up against another tree or lay it on its side to provide habitat for bird populations during the winter months.
 To quickly attract birds, have your kids decorate it with peanut butter-filled pinecones, suet blocks, or birdseed ornaments.
-In the spring, cut off the branches and cut the trunk into smaller pieces to decompose in your yard.
-It will continue to provide food and habitat for other creatures such as insects, toads, and snakes!

 If you don’t have the space or the inclination for Christmas tree-cycling in your own yard, not to worry.
-Bring it to one of these organizations and they will put your Christmas tree to good use!
+Bring it to one of these organizations and they will put your Christmas tree to good use.

 Upper Merion Township Compost Site Drop-Off